Matilda of Boulogne

-Matilda I of Boulogne (c.
-1105 – 3 May 1152) was Countess of Boulogne in her own right from 1125 and Queen of England from the accession of her husband, King Stephen, in 1135 until her death in 1152.
-She supported Stephen in his struggle for the English throne against their mutual cousin Empress Matilda.
-She played an unusually active role for a woman of the period when her husband was captured, and proved herself an effective general who managed to force the Empress to release Stephen.
-Under the agreement that settled the civil war, the Queen's children did not inherit the English throne but her three surviving children ruled Boulogne in turn as Eustace IV, William I, and Marie I.
+Matilda of Boulogne (c.
+1105 – 3 May 1152) was the countess of Boulogne in her own right from 1125 and queen of England as the wife of King Stephen from 1135 until her death.
+She supported Stephen in his struggle for the English throne against their mutual cousin Empress Matilda, a period known as the Anarchy.
+Historians attribute Stephen's continued hold on the throne to her courage and determination.